Can you use retinol and Azelaic Acid together?

-Retinol and Azelaic Acid are two skincare superheroes with the same job descriptions: they help you fight acne and fade away hyperpigmentation.
+Retinol and Azelaic Acid are two skincare superheroes with the same job description: they help you fight acne AND fade away hyperpigmentation.
+Yep, the best skincare ingredients are multi-taskers that tackle more than one concern.

 - It boost collagen: Collagen is the protein that makes skin thicker and firmer.
-Retinol prevents its breakdown and loss.
+Retinol prevents its breakdown and loss, keeping your skin firmer and younger-looking for longer.

 - It has antioxidant properties: It fight free radicals, the rascals that cause premature wrinkles and dark spots.